Myggski/design-patterns-hotdog-delivery/README.md

 # design-patterns-hotdog-delivery
-This is my gradable assignemnt called **Codename: Hotdog Delivery** for the design pattern course at FutureGames
+This is my gradable assignemnt called **Codename: Hotdog Delivery** for the design pattern course at FutureGames.

+You play as a Food delivery driver thar drives around a food truck that delivers hotdogs, and your only customers are dumpsters.
+This is just a ***very*** smal playground/demo.

 ***Coded by Tomas Wallin***